HacKanCuBa/passphrase-py/DEVELOPERS.md

 Every contribution must be acompanied by it's tests.
 As a general guideline, follow PEP8 (flake8 must run without warnings) and prefer Exceptions over assumptions.
 Try hard on not to add dependencies: I'm going to reject PRs with external dependencies that are not entirely justified (and for this project in particular, having 0 dependencies is very important).

+Not sure on what to contribute with?
+Here you go:

+* Solve opened issues.
+* Review PRs.
+* Add support for unsupported OSes.
+* Improve code quality or provide code reviews.
+* Improve current tests or add new ones.

 ## About the package

 **Passphrase** modules were written with usability and security in mind.
 Most, if not all, methods and functions will severily restrict the data type it can process; this is to avoid unexpected issues.
 The library always prefers to fail (raise exception) instead of doing something wrong, so when in doubt during implementation, i.e. when using parameters from the user, use a `try-except` block.